-Summary : Skip the four days of Drake Passage crossings and optimize your Antarctica experience by flying!
+Summary : Save time by skipping the Drake Passage and optimize your Antarctica experience by flying round-trip!
 A short flight is all it takes to travel between Punta Arenas, Chile and King George Island.
 Once in Antarctica, you’ll immediately be captivated with the sheer beauty and dramatic landscapes of the White Continent.
 Within hours of your departure, you’ll be greeted by a team of experts on the ship and soon be on the lookout for penguins, seals and whales in Antarctica; not to mention captivating scenery with jaw-dropping ice formations in spectacular shades of blue.

 Activities : Birding, Hiking, Kayaking, Triple/Quad Cabins, Air Cruise (Antarctica)

 Your adventure begins in Punta Arenas, Chile, the most populated city in Patagonia.
 If you arrive early, there are many museums, restaurants to check out.
-By early afternoon, a representative will bring everyone together at your starting hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.
+By early afternoon, a representative will bring everyone together at your hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.

-Your charter flight from Punta Arenas to Antarctica will have you crossing the infamous Drake Passage in only a few hours.
-Way below, the ship awaits your arrival at King George Island.
-The dramatic Antarctic landscapes soon become visible as your plane descends for landing in the South Shetlands.
-After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship.
-Meet the rest of your shipmates and set sail for the Peninsula!
+Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours as the ship awaits your arrival to King George Island.
+Antarctic landscapes will be from a very unique perspective, as your plane descends for landing in the South Shetlands.
+After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship to set sail for the Peninsula!

 As the Captain and Expedition Team keep their eyes out for whales and seabirds, you’ll be alerted to any new sightings.
 The team of expert lecturers will also provide in-depth explanations of the geology, history and wildlife of the region.